EXPERIMENTS IN CHIROPRACTIC 2: How Being Stood Up Detoured Me To A Miracle

 When I did, I was slightly shocked.
 Not at all surprised, because these are the things I can feel every moment of every day, and have been complaining about for 2 decades.
 The shock came from how clearly you can actually see it.

 When I got a load of the trauma-induced scoliosis I could see from across the room, my first thought was, "Any fucking questions?
 Can you hear me now?!"
-Because I didn't have that before my car wreck.
+Because I didn't have that before my first car wreck.
 When I saw my neck, I was actually pleased.
 At least Upper Cervical was able to restore part of that backwards curve.

 To give you a point of reference, this is part of the poster that lives in my the majority of the chiropractic offices I've ever been in: